-A highly acclaimed leader amongst his peers, Stewart enters his sixth season as head basketball coach at Stevenson in 2016-17.
+A highly acclaimed leader amongst his peers, Stewart enters his eighth season as head basketball coach at Stevenson in 2018-19.
 Stewart, who owns the unique distinction of having served as a head coach at each NCAA level, has established himself as one of the nations best architects of collegiate basketball programs.

 Named the second head men’s basketball coach in school history on June 28, 2011, Stewart wasted little time in making an immediate impact.
 The California native quickly made himself at home on the east coast by leading the Mustangs to victories over opponents from six different states (Delaware, Maryland, Massachusetts, New York, Pennsylvania and Virginia).
 The biggest 2011-12-season highlight came on February 8, 2011 when, Stevenson beat NCAA tournament bound York College and legendary coach, Jeff Gamber 75-70.

-During his tenure, Stewart has led the Mustangs to back-to-back ECAC Championships in 2014 and 2015, winning a school record 21 games in each of those seasons.
+During his tenure, Stewart has led the Mustangs to back-to-back ECAC Championships in 2014 and 2015, winning a school-record 21 games in each of those seasons.
 In five seasons, Stewart has mentored nine all-conference selections in addition to the 2012-13 Commonwealth Conference Rookie of the Year.
-He has guided Stevenson to the MAC Commonwealth tournament in each of their first four seasons in the league.
+He guided Stevenson to the MAC Commonwealth tournament in each of their first four seasons in the league.